TheCocoaGamer/Music-Server/README.md

    - Start Caddy web server
 3. Wait for services to fully start (may take 1-2 minutes)

+**Note**: The script runs in the background and will create a startup script that automatically starts these services when Windows boots.
+Manual running is only required for initial setup and troubleshooting.
+If needed, the background processes can be stopped through Task Manager.

 ### 10. Access Your Music Server

 Open your web browser and go to: